GospelTrust/milpitas.cc/docs/content/_posts/2022-06-17-lscc-goft-land-youth-event.md

 :--- | :---
 When | Friday, 24th, 2022
 Where | [Milpitas Goftland]
-Who | MCC, ANC and LSCC Youth
+Who | MCC, ANC, LSCC Youth
 Time | 5:30pm - 8:00PM
-Cost | Free
+Cost | LSCC covers the entrance fee

 RSVP is required.<a href="mailto:elena.liu@livingstonescc.com"> Email to Elena Liu</a> if you would like to attend the event.